Live Attn Contractors SAM.gov is a mess. Get live alerts, a map view of opportunities, and the data you need to stop wasting time on the wrong jobs. »

 How does the win likelihood calculator work?

-Our calculator scores opportunities based on your company profile: bonding capacity, distance to project, team size, past performance, and set-aside eligibility (VOSB, SDVOSB, Small Business).
+Our calculator scores opportunities based on your company profile: bonding capacity, distance to project, team size, past performance, and set-aside eligibility.
 It also factors in complexity indicators like amendment count, previous bid failures, and CMMC requirements.
 Fill your profile once and get instant scoring for every opportunity.

 What is CMMC and why does it matter for federal bids?

-CMMC (Cybersecurity Maturity Model Certification) is required for many Department of Defense contracts.
-There are 3 levels (Level 1, 2, 3) with increasing cybersecurity requirements.
-If an opportunity requires CMMC certification you don't have, you'll be disqualified.
+CMMC is required for many Department of Defense contracts.
+There are 3 levels with increasing cybersecurity requirements.
+If an opportunity requires CMMC certification you do not have, you will be disqualified.
 RenovationRoute flags CMMC requirements automatically so you know before preparing a bid.
 Start with the free SPRS precheck.
-Need help getting certified?
-MSTechAlpine specializes in CMMC compliance for contractors.
-For a deeper breakdown of DFARS 252.204-7021, SPRS scores, and CMMC requirements for construction contractors, read our guide on DFARS 252.204-7021, SPRS scores, and CMMC for construction contractors.
+If you need help getting certified, the team over at MSTechAlpine specializes in helping construction contractors clear that hurdle.

 Why do previous bids fail on federal contracts?